 Interest sensitivity is only calculated on interest-bearing items of the balance sheet.
 No effect is calculated on items bearing interest at a fixed rate.
 In these cases, calculations were performed only for interest rate reductions of no more than the interest rates concerned.
-As per the above analysis, the Group's annual result would have remained almost unchanged if there had been a 1 percentage point increase or decrease in interest rates.
-In the previous year, an increase in the interest rate of 1 percentage point would have changed the Group's result slightly by CHF 0.18 million.
+As per the above analysis, the Group's annual result would have changed by CHF 0.12 million if there had been a 1 percentage point increase or decrease in interest rates.
+In the previous year, an increase in the interest rate of 1 percentage point would have changed the Group's result slightly (rounded CHF 0.00 million).